White Paper

 5. VC Firms as Multi-Sided Platforms

-The traditional VC firm had one customer: the LP.
+Traditional VC firms had one customer: the LP.
 Everyone else—founders, employees, co-investors—was considered part of the deal, not the business model.
 That framework no longer holds.
-Today’s leading VC firms operate more like multi-sided platforms, serving a layered ecosystem of stakeholders with vastly different needs, expectations, and incentives.

 The Stakeholder Stack